Board of Trustees

 Blackaby, a retired community college educator, was born in California, raised in Oregon and moved to Walla Walla in 1985.
-Her degrees from the U of Oregon and WSU influence her interests in education and community service, such as Camp Fire, Altrusa and tutoring at Farm Labor Homes.
-She is married to Earl and has a son, daughter and a granddaughter.
+Her degrees from the University of Oregon and Washington State University influence her interests in education and community service, such as Camp Fire, Altrusa and tutoring at Farm Labor Homes.
+She is married to Earl and has a son, a daughter and a granddaughter.
 Family and friends are the focus of her life, with travel and golf squeezed in to her free time.

-Gary Ponti is an attorney with the law firm of McAdams, Ponti, Wernette and Van Dorn, P.S.
-He was born and raised in the Walla Walla valley and attended DeSales High School.
+Ponti is an attorney with the law firm of McAdams, Ponti, Wernette and Van Dorn, P.S.
+He was born and raised in the Walla Walla Valley and attended DeSales High School.
 He graduated from Gonzaga University, spent four years in the U.S. Navy and then returned to law school at Gonzaga.
-While attending law school he met his wife Marilyn, who is currently the Director of Financial Aid at Whitman College.
-Gary and Marilyn have two sons, Mark and Bryan.
-Gary is currently a member of Walla Walla Exchange Club and is on the Audit and Development and Marketing Committees.
+While attending law school, he met his wife Marilyn, who is currently the Director of Financial Aid at Whitman College.
+They have two sons, Mark and Bryan.
+Ponti is currently a member of Walla Walla Exchange Club and is on the Audit and Development and Marketing Committees.

-Bertha J. Clayton grew up on a small farm in Waitsburg, Washington.
+Clayton grew up on a small farm in Waitsburg.
 She graduated from Waitsburg High School in 2004 and Washington State University in 2007.
-Prior to attending law school at the University of Idaho, Bertha worked as a paralegal and taught ESL and GED classes in the evenings at WWCC, She graduated from law school in 2013 and holds law licenses in Washington and Idaho.
-Bertha practiced law in Walla Walla for three years and in 2016, was hired as the State Monitor Advocate for the Employment Security Department monitoring the agency's regulatory compliance in its service delivery to Migrant Seasonal Farmworkers (MSFWs) and advocating for MSFW interests within the agency and the agricultural industry.
-Bertha and her husband live in Walla Walla with their toddler.
+Prior to attending law school at the University of Idaho, Clayton worked as a paralegal and taught ESL and GED classes in the evenings at Walla Walla Community College, She graduated from law school in 2013 and holds law licenses in Washington and Idaho.
+Clayton practiced law in Walla Walla for three years and in 2016 was hired as the State Monitor Advocate for the Employment Security Department, monitoring the agency's regulatory compliance in its service delivery to migrant seasonal farmworkers (MSFWs) and advocating for MSFW interests within the agency and the agricultural industry.
+Most recently, Clayton joined Hernandez Immigration Law.
+Clayton and her husband live in Walla Walla with their toddler.
 She serves on the scholarship committee.

-Drabek is the SPED, Curriculum, Instruction and Assessment Director of Davis Elementary in College Place.
-A graduate of Walla Walla High School and Whitman College, he returned to Walla Walla in 1999 to raise a family with his wife Marquita--they have two daughters.
-He also serves on Walla Walla University's Professional Education Advisory Board, the WWCC Early Childhood Education Advisory Board, and the Exchange Parent Aide Advisory Board.
+Drabek is the SPED, Curriculum, Instruction and Assessment Director of Davis Elementary School in College Place.
+A graduate of Walla Walla High School and Whitman College, he returned to Walla Walla in 1999 to raise a family with his wife, Marquita.
+They have two daughters.
+He also serves on Walla Walla University's Professional Education Advisory Board, the Walla Walla Community College Early Childhood Education Advisory Board and the Exchange Parent Aide Advisory Board.

 Kajita is President and CEO of Baker Boyer Bank, a regional wealth management institution, which is headquartered in Walla Walla.
 Kajita was born in Walla Walla and is an Overseer of Whitman College.
 He is active in the community through the Episcopal Diocese Foundation and the Downtown Walla Walla Foundation.

-Michelson is Chief Executive Officer of the Walla Walla Clinic.
+Michelson is chief executive officer of the Walla Walla Clinic.
 Born and raised in Walla Walla, he returned to the community in 2009.
-Kevin and his wife, Heather, have three daughters.
-He also serves on Providence St. Mary Medical Center’s Community Ministry Board and enjoys golf, traveling, reading and spending time with family and friends.
+Michelson and his wife, Heather, have three daughters.
+He also serves on Providence St. Mary Medical Center's Community Ministry Board and enjoys golf, traveling, reading and spending time with family and friends.
 Michelson serves on the Investment Committee.

-Nelson, a former community college administrator was born and raised in Walla Walla.
-Mindy is active throughout the community, serving on boards including Camp Fire, Visit Walla Walla and is a member of Rotary Walla Walla.
+Nelson, a former community college administrator, was born and raised in Walla Walla.
+Nelson is active throughout the community, serving on boards including Camp Fire and Visit Walla Walla and is a member of Rotary Walla Walla.
 She serves on the Development and Marketing committee.